Aqua-Tainer 7 Gallon Water Containers & Self-Storing Spout Spigot

 One that I could use while camping or RV’ing, as well as for hauling water from one place to another.
-It provides a water supply to simply set on the table with a convenient spigot.
+One that also can simply set on a table with a convenient spout / spigot.

 Here’s what I settled on…

-Reliance Aqua-Tainer Rigid Water Container
+7-Gallon Water Container

 The silicone O-ring seal prevents any splash or drips while snug.
 Reversing the spigot for normal operation is simple, and the water flow spigot lever feels heavy duty and doesn’t drip.

-Reliance Products Replacement Spigot Assembly for Reliance Water Containers
+Reliance Products Replacement Assembly